shangrex/shangrex/README.md

 <h3>  &nbsp;About Me </h3>

-- 🌱 &nbsp; I’m currently learning NLP, React.js
+- 🌱 &nbsp; I focus on building machine learning applications, and familiar with database sytems, natural language processing, web applications and system networking.
-- 👯 &nbsp; I’m looking to collaborate on open source projects.
+- 👯 &nbsp; I’m looking to collaborate on open source projects and 2024 summer internship.
-- 🎓 &nbsp; Studying Computer Science and Information Engineering at National Cheng Kung University.
+- 🎓 &nbsp; Studying Master of Computer Science in University of Illinois Urbana-Champaign.

 </br>